 Serving Oregon and Southwest Washington, Albertina Kerr empowers people experiencing intellectual and developmental disabilities (I/DD), mental health challenges, and other social barriers to lead self-determined lives and reach their full potential.
-To cast your vote, use the social media buttons to share this story, or leave a comment below.
-If they reach 500 votes, the $5,000 donation they’ve already earned doubles to $10,000!
+They reached their goal of 500 votes and doubled their donation to reach $10,000.

 Kerr has been caring for Oregon’s most vulnerable citizens since 1907.
 Today, the nonprofit offers children and teens struggling with life’s challenges crisis psychiatric care and outpatient mental health services.
 Kerr also provides safe and supportive 24-hour residential care for individuals experiencing I/DD, and employment services for adults with I/DD.